LucasChaka/Bitcoin-Realized-Volatility-Analysis/README.md

 If the data is contaminated by Micro-Noise Structure, then RV is not a consistent estimator of the Integrated variance.
 Hence, Micro-Structure Noise Bias exists.
 The mathematical explanation of Micro-Structure Noise Bias is presented in Appendix B.

+## Data Sourcing

+[bitcoincharts.com][4] offers

+ The dataset covered a significant timeframe, ranging from January 8<sup>th</sup>, 2014, to March 14<sup>th</sup>, 2021.
+Notably, the data is continually refreshed, ensuring that the code can access the most current insights whenever it is executed.

+For the purpose of data visualization, some data was initially obtained from Yahoo Finance!
+However, the project has evolved to sharpen its focus.
+Consequently, data from Yahoo Finance! will no longer be utilized.
+It's important to note that the analysis exclusively considers the BTC-EUR exchange rate.

+### The R-Code

+### The equivalent Python code

 ### The Theory of Sampling Irregularly Spaced Financial Data

 In financial markets, prices are observed at discrete and irregularly spaced time intervals.
 To estimate volatility in a financial time-series, it is recommended to use equidistant sampling schemes where the intervals between the ticks are evenly spaced.
 This helps minimize bias and variance in the estimation process, hence minimize the bias-variance trade off.
 The bias-variance trade-off refers to the relationship between the bias and variance of an estimator in statistical analysis.
 In the context of volatility estimation, such as realized volatility (RV), the bias represents the difference between the expected value of the estimator and the true value of the volatility.
 On the other hand, the variance measures the variability of the estimator's values around its expected value.